 For small grassroots organisations, we can often provide Big Box systems free of charge.
 We welcome applications from organisations with demonstrable experience in providing vital basic services to those impacted by natural or man-made disaster.

-We are hugely grateful for the support of BT, CHK Charities, The Tedworth Trust and the Lenovo Foundation, whose funding has enabled us to develop the functionality of Big Box and ready the system for commercialisation.
+We are hugely grateful for the support of BT, CHK Charities, The Tedworth Trust, The Worldwide Tribe, and the Lenovo Foundation, whose funding has enabled us to develop the functionality of Big Box and ready the system for commercialisation.

 Board of Advisors